Paul DeJong Player Props: Cardinals vs. Reds

 Reds Pitching Rankings

-- The Reds will send Lively (1-2) to the mound for his second start of the season.
+- Weaver gets the start for the Reds, his seventh of the season.
+He is 1-2 with a 6.54 ERA and 31 strikeouts through 31 2/3 innings pitched.

-- The right-hander last pitched on Friday against the New York Yankees, when he went 5 2/3 innings, allowing two earned runs while giving up two hits.
+- His most recent appearance was on Saturday against the New York Yankees, when the righty threw 4 1/3 innings, surrendering four earned runs while allowing eight hits.

+- The 29-year-old has a 6.54 ERA and 8.8 strikeouts per nine innings across six games this season, while allowing a batting average of .305 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.